mvolkmann/postgresql-easy/README.md

 * `database`: the name of the database to use
 * `debug`: true to output messages describing each action; defaults to false
 * `host`: defaults to localhost
-* `idleTimeoutMillis`: time before a client is closed; default is 30000
+* `idleTimeoutMillis`: time before connection is closed; default is 30000
 * `max`: maximum number of clients in pool; default is 10
 * `password`: if database requires authentication
 * `port`: defaults to 5432